-4,618,500 Shares of Common Stock
+891,667 Shares of Common Stock

-The stockholders of Senesco listed in this prospectus are offering and selling an aggregate of 4,618,500 shares of our common stock.
-Of those shares, 2,632,194 are issuable upon the exercise of warrants held by the selling stockholders at exercise prices ranging from \$1.07 to \$2.00 per share.
+The stockholders of Senesco listed in this prospectus are offering and selling an aggregate of 891,667 shares of our common stock.
+All 891,667 shares of common stock are issuable upon conversion of a portion of the convertible debentures held by the selling stockholders at a conversion price of \$0.90 per share, subject to certain adjustments.

 The shares of our common stock may be offered and sold from time to time by the selling stockholders identified in this prospectus, or their pledgees, donees, transferees or other successors-in-interest through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 The selling stockholders will pay all underwriting discounts and selling commissions, if any, applicable to the sale of the shares.
-We will not receive any proceeds from the sale of the shares other than the exercise price payable to us upon the potential exercise of warrants held by the selling stockholders.

 Our common stock is traded on the American Stock Exchange under the ticker symbol "SNT."
-On November 2, 2006, the last reported sale price of our common stock was \$1.17 per share.
+On January 18, 2008, the last reported sale price of our common stock was \$0.64 per share.
 You are urged to obtain current market quotations for the common stock.